Guitar Fretboard Notes | Complete Tutorial

 We said that the fifth string has to be an A note.

-- So we play the A note on the sixth string, that is located at the 5th fret, and we tune the fifth open string until it sounds like the 5th fret of the sixth fret.
+- So we press the A note on the sixth string (low E), that is located at the 5th fret, and we tune the fifth open string (A) until the two strings sounds with the same pitch.

 - We do the same with the other strings (see the diagram below).

-- Just notice the small difference at the third string (G string), on which you must play the 4th fret (instead of the 5th) to tune the first string.
+- Just notice the small difference at the third string (G), on which you must play the 4th fret (instead of the 5th) to tune the second string (B).
 We'll see why later.